tier2tickets/Knowledge-Base/content/general/troubleshooting.md

 Our team is available at [support@tier2.tech](mailto:support@tier2.tech) and +1-833-328-8866 ([International Numbers here](https://docs.tier2tickets.com/#support))

 ## Log Files

 When requesting support, our team may ask you for log files.

 You can find these files in the `C:\Program Files (x86)\Tier2Tickets\` folder.

-We typically request:
+Depending on the version, we typically request:

 - `button.log`,
 - `button_gui.log`,